yuming10/Watermark-remove/README.md

 # Watermark-remove
-Using binarization for removing a simple way to remove watermark
+Using binarization for removing.
+A simple way to remove watermark